ryanjwise/oil-in-wax/README.md

 ### Buyer

-- [ ] As a buyer, I {want to be able to see past orders}, {so that I know what I've bought and from whom}.
+- [x] As a buyer, I {want to be able to see past orders}, {so that I know what I've bought and from whom}.
-- [ ] As a buyer, I {want to be able to see details of past orders}, {so that I review what I have recieved}.
+- [x] As a buyer, I {want to be able to see details of past orders}, {so that I review what I have recieved}.
 - [ ] As a buyer, I {want to be able to search for scents that I like}, {so that I don't have to search through everything when I'm after something specific}.
 - [ ] As a buyer, I {want to be able to filter specific ingredients}, {so that I can avoid potentially toxic, harmful or ethically damaging ingredients}.
-- [ ] As a buyer, I {want to be able to easitly buy from sellers I have bought from before}, {so that I can support business' I trust}.
+- [ ] As a buyer, I {want to be able to easily buy from sellers I have bought from before}, {so that I can support business' I trust}.
 - [x] As a buyer, I {want to only have to enter my shipping information once}, {so that I don't have to type the same information over, and over again}.
-- [ ] As a buyer, I {want the details of my order to stay the same should the seller update their stock}, {so that my past orders remain a source of truth}.
+- [x] As a buyer, I {want the details of my order to stay the same should the seller update their stock}, {so that my past orders remain a source of truth}.
 - [ ] As a buyer, I {want to know where my seller is based}, {so that I can buy from local people}.
 - [x] As a buyer, I {want a simple purchase experience}, {so that buying candles is easy and not a chore}.
 - [x] As a buyer, I {want an easy way to find new sellers}, {so that I can find high quality makers with ease}.
 - [ ] As a buyer, I {want to see what other people think of products}, {so that I can make an informed decision}.
-- [ ] As a buyer, I {want to be able to update my shipping details}, {so that I can keep my account if I move or need dekivery somewhere else}.
+- [x] As a buyer, I {want to be able to update my shipping details}, {so that I can keep my account if I move or need dekivery somewhere else}.
-- [ ] As a buyer, I {want to be able to update my password}, {so that I cna keep my account secure if my password becomes compromised}.
+- [x] As a buyer, I {want to be able to update my password}, {so that I cna keep my account secure if my password becomes compromised}.
-- [ ] As a buyer, I {want to be able to update my email}, {so that I can continue to use my account should I migrate to a new email address}.
+- [x] As a buyer, I {want to be able to update my email}, {so that I can continue to use my account should I migrate to a new email address}.
 - [x] As a buyer, I {want to see what a product looks like before purchasing}, {so that I have good expectations about what I am buying}.

 ## R13 Wireframes for your app